simpeg-research/heagy-2018-emcyl/README.md

 ## Overview

-This repository contains the notebooks used to generate the examples shown in "Finite volume electromagnetic modelling on 2D and 3D cylindrical meshes with applications to steel cased wells" by [Lindsey J. Heagy](https://github.com/lheagy) and [Douglas W. Oldenburg](https://github.com/dougoldenburg).
+This repository contains the notebooks used to generate the examples shown in "Modeling electromagnetics on cylindrical meshes with applications to steel-cased wellss" by [Lindsey J. Heagy](https://github.com/lheagy) and [Douglas W. Oldenburg](https://github.com/dougoldenburg) and Chapter 3 of the thesis [Electromagnetic imaging of subsurface injections](https://github.com/lheagy/phd-thesis).
 There are two directories of notebooks

 - [notebooks](notebooks): contains the notebooks used to generate figures in the paper
     - [1_TDEM_Comparison_w_Commer](notebooks/1_TDEM_Comparison_w_Commer.ipynb): Figures 3 and 4